harding/old-docs-history-bitcoin.org/en/developer-guide.md

    manually configures a URI handler.

-3. Most mobile wallets support scanning `bitcoin:` URIs encoded in a [QR code][URI QR Code].
-While also handy for online orders displayed on a screen, QR Codes are especially useful for real-life purchases.
+3. Most mobile wallets support scanning `bitcoin:` URIs encoded in a [QR code][URI QR Code] and almost all wallets can display them for accepting payment.
+While also handy for online orders, QR Codes are especially useful for real-life purchases.

 {% endautocrossref %}